EfratShimron/CORE-PI-toolbox/README.md

 ## Acknowledgments
 The in-vivo data is courtesy of Prof. Andrew G. Webb from Leiden University Medical Center (LUMC).

-The Realistic Analytical Brain Phantom (resterized) data was utilized here with permission from the authors of:
+The Realistic Analytical Brain Phantom data was utilized here with permission from the authors of:
     Guerquin-Kern, Matthieu, et al. "Realistic analytical phantoms for parallel magnetic resonance imaging."
 IEEE Transactions on Medical Imaging 31.3